-- Tier I – Sex offenders convicted of crimes such as importuning, unlawful sexual conduct with a minor, sexual imposition, gross sexual imposition, voyeurism, and child pornography must register at least once every year for 15 years.
+- Tier I: Sex offenders who are convicted of crimes like importuning, unlawful sexual conduct with a minor, sexual imposition, gross sexual imposition, voyeurism, and child pornography are considered Tier I offenders and must register every year for 15 years.

-- Tier II – Sex offenders convicted of crimes such as pandering obscenity involving a minor, pandering sexually oriented material involving a minor, child endangering, and repeat Tier I offenders must register with the county sheriff every 180 days for 25 years.
+- Tier II: Sex offenders who are convicted of crimes such as pandering obscenity involving a minor, pandering sexually-oriented material involving a minor, child endangering, as well as repeat Tier I offenders are classified as Tier II and must register with the county sheriff’s office every 180 days for 25 years.

-- Tier III – Sex offenders convicted of crimes such as rape, sexual battery, sexual assault, murder or aggravated murder with sexual motivation, or any repeat Tier II offender must register with the county sheriff every 90 days for life.
+- Tier III: Sex offenders who have been convicted of crimes like rape, sexual battery, sexual assault, murder or aggravated murder with sexual motivation, as well as any repeat Tier II offenders, are classified as Tier III and must register with the sheriff every 90 days for life.

 What Are My Rights as a Sex Offender?

 As a registered sex offender, you still have rights that protect you.
 Though you may have restrictions on where you can live and work, depending on the severity of your conviction, you still have constitutional rights.
 The sex offender registry information cannot be used to retaliate against you, your family, or your employer.
 Even though the registry is public, you have protection if you feel you are being unfairly treated by those in the community.
 Please reach out to us if you think your rights are being violated.

 How We Can Help if You’re Charged with a Sex Offense